MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReportSubmissionPolicy.md

 Get-ReportSubmissionRule | Remove-ReportSubmissionRule
 ```

-This example turns on the Microsoft integrated reporting experience, but allows users to report messages to Microsoft only.
+This example turns on the Microsoft integrated reporting experience, uses Microsoft reporting tools in Outlook, but allows users to report messages to Microsoft only.
 The reporting mailbox is not used.

 **Notes**: